 Want to read more about the legal system in Arizona?
 Check out Kevin Walling’s previous article about the Maricopa County court system.
 To learn about a degree in legal studies, visit Grand Canyon University’s website.

 Dannemann, G. (2012).
-Defenses And Obiections to Liability in Restitution.-Is Uniust Enrichment Law an Of-ficious Intermeddler.
+Defenses And Objections to Liability in Restitution.
+Is Unjust Enrichment Law an Officious Intermeddler.
 Boston University Law Review, 92,

 Goetz, C. J., & Scott, R. E. (1985).
 The limits of expanded choice: An analysis of the interactions between express and implied contract terms.
 California Law Review, 261-322.